 It’s important to deconflict your recruitment and retention strategies so they don’t work against each other.
 This may cause you to take another look at your average raise amount.

 6. Watch Out for Pay Inequality in Your Workforce

 It’s important to take a step back and take in the broader contours of your payroll when considering pay raises, since even the best intentions can come back to haunt you if they result in questionable pay discrepancies amount your staff.
 In addition to potential liability for pay inequality, exacerbating differences between haves and have-nots within your organization can also be a culture killer.

 7. Seek Counsel Regarding Pay Equity and Salary-Inquiry Laws

 Depending on your jurisdiction, you may be facing new laws governing wage discrimination and restrictions on your ability to inquire about past salaries.
 For example, a pay equity law in Massachusetts requires companies to provide equal pay for comparable work, with limited exceptions for such things as seniority, education, experience, and required travel.

 These are important to factor into your retention strategy as you don’t want to inadvertently expose yourself to a lawsuit.
 If need be, seek outside advice on compliance with applicable laws and regulations.

 Compensation strategies are not a one-size-fits-all proposition.
-They need to be tailored to your industry, workforce and individual employees, but they also need to comply with the law.
+They need to be tailored to your industry and your workforce, whether you’re calculating starting salaries or the average raise amount, but they also need to comply with the law.
 It can get complicated, which is why we’re here.
-At Monster, we’ve been in the business of helping employers recruit and retain the best talent and we have expert insights to share with you.
 Find out how to get free access to the information you need, including the latest hiring news, recruitment tips and more.